 Some of the unexpected results may be due to the cross reaction between ALEs and AGEs in the immunoassays.
 But both AGEs and ALEs cause damage to our tissues, so how much cross reaction is present may not be important.

 Although you shouldn't base your choice of foods only on the amount of AGEs in the food, it can be used as a tentative guide.
 It can help you choose some foods and some methods of preparation.

-Next time we will provide a table of foods with their AGE values.
+Next time we will provide a link to a table of foods with their AGE values.
 The post after that we will discuss some ways to reduce dietary AGEs by changing the cooking process.